metal-crow/Dark-Souls-PvP-AI/README.md

     * refine behind enemy safe state to be more behind enemy.
 Cone like?
     * more specifications on neural network output.
 Defense net should return how exactly to avoid bs, not just detect it.
 Likewise for attack.
     * use more than 1 attack types, dynamic range for weapon attacks
     * get dynamic weapon range working, teach range.
-Should not keep moving forward once in weapon attack range.
+Should not keep moving forward once in weapon attack range. this also fixes bows not being dodged.
     * detect when player in backstab or parry, and when enemy in backstab or parry. know not to do stuff when they are.
     * make this strafe in the same direction as the enemy strafe
     * Teach poise.
 Additional inputs for attack neural network: Poise damage of the poise damage of AI's attack and poise of enemy.
 Their max is sent over wire, but how do i detect hits?
 Including phantom poise damage.